Skip to content

 SET rls.is_admin = 'false'

-View executes (all queries filtered by RLS)
+View executes (queries auto-scoped + filtered by RLS)

 ├── USE_LOCAL_SET == False → CLEAR both GUCs